 2. The prefix of the source field is

-3. Keyword: must be a combination of letters with a length no more than 8 bytes.
-You are advised to use an English word or its abbreviation.
+3. Keyword: It must be a combination of letters with no more than 8 bytes.
+We recommend that you use an English word or its abbreviation.

 1. The length of a request cannot exceed 256 bytes.